mustafaer/ngx-qrcode-generator/projects/ngx-qrcode-generator/README.md

 To use this component, follow these steps:

-1. Install the QRious library by running the following command:
+1. Install the NgxQrcodeGeneratorComponent library by running the following command:

    ```shell
    npm i ngx-qrcode-generator